logreg-n-coffee/fullstack-chatbot-with-langchain-and-rag/README.md

 This approach abstracts the SQL details and integrates more seamlessly into Python applications, enhancing readability and maintainability.
 Additionally, it makes the application more secure and robust against SQL injection attacks by default, thanks to the parameterization handled by the ORM.

-## Discover 8: Data Algorithm Explanation and Comparision
+## Discovery 8: Data Algorithm Explanation and Comparision

 To implement different vector similarity metrics like Euclidean, Cosine, Manhattan, and Dot Product, we can use Python with libraries such as NumPy, which provides efficient operations for handling numerical data and vector operations.
 Below, I'll provide code examples for each of these metrics and discuss how to evaluate which one might be best for a given scenario.